rohithsankepally/rohithsankepally.github.io/_posts/2020-03-01-Kafka-Hands-On.md

 car-group  |   cars | 1  | 0   |0    |0  |         consumer-car-group-1-3cf14661-c5cc-43f6-8320-88ee3381e658 | /172.27.0.5 |     consumer-car-group-1
 car-group  |     cars  |  0  |1   | 1  | 0 |consumer-car-group-1-32e408ce-6ba3-4506-92e9-5f4827d083fe | /172.27.0.6 |   consumer-car-group-1

 We can see that the `CURRENT-OFFSET` of consumer reading from *cars-0* is 1.
 This indicates that it has processed the above message.
-Let's write another message by going to the terminal window running the producer instance.
+Let's write another message by going to the terminal window which is running the producer instance.

 ```bash
 > BMW
 ```
-We can see that this message is consumed by the other consumer.
+From the terminal windows running the consumer instances, we can see that this message is processed by the other consumer.
 Let us verify this by checking the status of the consumers again.

 ```bash
 $ docker run --network=hands-on_kafka-tier -ti bitnami/kafka:latest kafka-consumer-groups.sh  --bootstrap-server broker-0:9092,broker-1:9093 --describe --group car-group